Great Tibet Tour Logo GREAT TIBET TOUR ®

 South Gate

 Built on 582 AD in Shui Dynasty, the South Gate is the most ancient gate, the South Gate.
 Its name changed as the regime changed.
-South Gate is one of the three southern gates which is closed to the east.
-And it was originally named after Anshang Gate and designated to be the main south gate at the end of Tang Dynasty an finally got the current "Yongning Gate" in Ming Dynasty.
-Its original condition is well reserved compared to ant other the old city gate.
+South Gate is one of the three southern gates, which is closed to the east.
+It was originally named after Anshang Gate and designated to be the main south gate at the end of the Tang Dynasty, and finally got its current name, "Yongning Gate," in the Ming Dynasty.
+Its original condition is well preserved compared to any other old city gate.

 West Gate

-The West Gate also called Anding Gate once was the central gate on the west side of the City wall in Tang Dynasty.
-Later, it was moved southward when the city wall was expanded in Ming Dynasty and entitled Anding Gate.
+The West Gate, also called Anding Gate, was once the central gate on the west side of the City wall in the Tang Dynasty.
+Later, it was moved southward when the city wall was expanded in the Ming Dynasty and was renamed Anding Gate.

 East Gate

-The East Gate refers to the Changle Gate which was built at the same age and encountered from the same adversity as the North Gate at the middle of the 17th century.
-Afterwards, it was rebuilt in Qing Dynasty (1644-1911).
-The East Gate once was used to organize the training units and corps by General Zhang Xueliang before the occurrence of the Xi'an Incident occurred in 1936.
-Today it was repaired to be a memorial site of Xi'an Incident.
+The East Gate refers to the Changle Gate, which was built at the same age and encountered the same adversity as the North Gate in the middle of the 17th century.
+Afterwards, it was rebuilt in the Qing Dynasty (1644-1911).
+The East Gate was once used to organize the training units and corps by General Zhang Xueliang before the occurrence of the Xi'an Incident in 1936.
+Today, it was repaired to be a memorial site of the Xi'an Incident.

-Except for the four Gate, there are also some well-known gates including the Zhuque Gate and Zhongshan Gate.
-The Zhuque Gate is located at the foot of the most prosperous Zhuque Street where emperors of Sui and Tang used to hold important national ceremonies.
-Its site has disappeared for a long time until the repair work of the Xi'an Ancient City Wall was undertaken in 1985.
-This royal gate can remind you of the prosperous of Tang Dynasty.
-The Zhongshan Gate was opened up at the beginning of 1927 to memorize the founder father of China, Sunzhongshan.
+Except for the four gates, there are also some well-known gates, including the Zhuque Gate and Zhongshan Gate.
+The Zhuque Gate is located at the foot of the most prosperous Zhuque Street, where emperors of the Sui and Tang used to hold important national ceremonies.
+Its site had disappeared for a long time until the repair work of the Xi'an Ancient City Wall was undertaken in 1985.
+This royal gate can remind you of the prosperity of the Tang Dynasty.
+The Zhongshan Gate was opened up at the beginning of 1927 to commemorate the founder of China, Sun Yat-sen.

 Attractions nearby Ancient City Wall